denyzabra/Exercise1/README.md

 9. **Feedback and Collaboration:**
    - Encourage students to review and provide feedback on each other's contributions by commenting on the Pull Requests.

-**Grading Criteria:**

-- Completeness and correctness of the added content.
-- Proper use of Git and GitHub for forking, branching, and creating Pull Requests.
-- Collaboration and constructive feedback on peers' contributions.

-**Deadline:** Set a specific deadline for students to complete this assignment and submit their Pull Requests.

-This assignment will not only help students learn about Git and GitHub but also allow them to collaborate on a web project, enhancing their HTML and version control skills.